jramos-br/jsdoc-summarize2/README.md

 The [Summarize2](https://npm.im/jsdoc-summarize2) plugin is free software, licensed under the terms of the MIT License as published by the [Open Source Initiative](http://opensource.org).

 See the file [LICENSE](LICENSE) for details.
+If you don't find it, please see the MIT License template at http://opensource.org/licenses/MIT.

 Copyright (C) 2018 Jorge Ramos https://github.com/jramos-br